-The Community Foundation's Lancashire Flood Appeal supports those in need in the county who are victims of the December Floods.
+The Community Foundation's Lancashire Flood Appeal supports those in need in the county who are victims of the recent floods.

 For more information CLICK HERE

 You can support the Lancashire Flood Appeal in the following ways:

 Funds raised will be distributed to contribute to clean-up costs, emergency repairs, clothing, food and drink, heating and heating equipment, childcare equipment and basic furniture, especially in North Lancashire.

 You can also contact your local council for more information on Flood Recovery Support: